rl-institut/multi-vector-simulator/docs/model/simulation_outputs.rst

 Some definitions of NZE systems require that the local demand is solely covered by locally generated renewable energy.
 In MVS this is not the case - all locally generated energy is taken into consideration.
 For information about the share of renewables in the local energy system checkout :ref:`renewable_share_of_local_generation`.

-A degree of NZE lower 1 shows that the energy system can not reach a net zero balance, and indicates by how much it fails to do so, while a degree of NZE of 1 represents a net zero energy system and a degree of NZE higher 1 a plus-energy system.
+A degree of NZE lower than 1 shows that the energy system can not reach a net zero balance, and indicates by how much it fails to do so, while a degree of NZE of 1 represents a net zero energy system and a degree of NZE higher 1 a plus-energy system.